LabarreEurecom/MALIS-Masked_Face_Detection/README.md

 *The exact title of the project is* :

-          Detection of mask wearing during the Covid health crisis19
+          Detection of mask wearing during the Covid-19 health crisis

 Source for the data : https://github.com/cabani/MaskedFace-Net - Images of size 1024x1024